Graiphic/whitepapers/Benchmarking LabVIEW GPU Toolkits CuLab, G2CPU, and the Graiphic Accelerator/readme.md

 ---

-## 🔬 Data & Reproducibility
+## 🔬 Replication & Discussion

+This repository is meant for **open scientific dialogue**.
-All materials (benchmarks, datasets, LabVIEW projects) are **publicly available** to ensure transparency and reproducibility.
+All VIs, datasets, and configurations are public to enable independent replication.

-You can freely clone the repository and rerun the tests.
+We encourage developers and researchers to:
+- rerun the benchmarks under different hardware or toolkit versions,
+- share comparative results through pull requests or discussions,
+- and help refine the test suite for future versions.

+> Benchmarking is not about competition — it’s about understanding *why* systems behave differently.

 📁 Repository → [https://github.com/Graiphic/whitepapers](https://github.com/Graiphic/whitepapers)